svenskan/folket/README.md

 ## License

 Folket is based on the [People’s Dictionary][folkets-index] (Folkets lexikon).
 The People’s Dictionary is free.
-Both the English–Swedish dictionary and Swedish–English dictionary can be [downloaded][folkets-about] for use under the terms of the [Creative Commons Attribution-Share Alike 2.5 Generic][license] license.
+Both the English–Swedish and Swedish–English dictionaries can be [downloaded][folkets-about] for use under the terms of the [Creative Commons Attribution-Share Alike 2.5 Generic][license] license.
+Folket is distributed under the same terms.

 ## Acknowledgments